Episcopalians agree that the Bible contains all things necessary to salvation.

 Scripture, Tradition and Reason

-One of the defining ideas of Anglicanism is the theory, expounded by the 16th century theologian Richard Hooker, of a middle way (or, in Latin, a via media) between the extremes of the Roman Catholics on the one hand, and of the Puritans on the other.
-Hooker argued that while the Scriptures were paramount, reason and tradition should be used to interpret them, and that they should be read as products of the historical contexts in which they were written.
+One of the defining ideas of the Episcopal Church is “the middle way” (or, in Latin, a via media) between extremes.
+The Scriptures are paramount.
+Episcopalians use reason and tradition to interpret them and they are read in the historical contexts in which they were written.

 We affirm the importance of interpreting the Scripture and the method by which the Church does so.
 It is our purpose to advise caution, care, and consistency in the exercise of sound judgment, and to defer or resist the temptation to act as if these matters must have final solutions to be imposed universally rather than interim provisions to be applied locally, as we continue to “see as through a glass darkly,” (I Corinthians 13:12).